 9. Is My Diamond Loose?

-If you own diamond jewelry, you may have experienced loose stones or even worse, loosing a stone altogether!
+If you own diamond jewelry, you may have experienced loose stones or even worse, losing a stone altogether!
 If you are hard on your jewelry, it is important that you check your stones often to be sure they aren’t loose and susceptible to falling out.
 Here we show you how to check your diamonds at home before you take a trip to the jeweler.

 10. How Do I Sell My Diamond Engagement Ring?